UrbanHeatLabXLi/COMFA-OA-model/README.md

 A optional equavalent temperature output was provided representating the air temperature that reach the same energy budget at a constant meteorological condtion<sup>2</sup>.

+**About this repository**
-This repository provides the code implementation of the COMFA-OA (Outdoor Thermal Comfort Model for Older Adults) as described in:
+This repository provides the code implementation of the COMFA-OA (Outdoor Thermal Comfort Model for Older Adults), as described in the following paper:
-[A Novel Thermal Comfort Model for Older Adults–Development and Validation of the COMFA-OA Model] Xiaoyu Li, [co-authors]
-Building & Environment, 2025
-DOI: [Xiaoyu Li, Yue Zhang, Huiyan Sang, Chanam Lee, William C Sullivan, Jay E Maddock, Dongying Li, Robert D Brown]
+Li, X., Zhang, Y., Sang, H., Lee, C., Sullivan, W. C., Maddock, J., Li, D., & Brown, R. D. (2025).
+A novel thermal comfort model for older adults–development and validation of the COMFA-OA model.
+Building and Environment, 113758. https://doi.org/10.1016/j.buildenv.2025.113758

 **🔧 Features**
 - The COMFA-OA model extends the original COMFA framework to account for the specific thermal comfort and heat exposure of older adults (55+) in urban environments.